 We found 10 soups to share with a significant other, including plenty of crockpot recipes for two, so that you can show your love with a spoon.
-These recipes cover beloved combinations like broccoli and cheese or tomato and basil and also venture into more adventurous tastes like Thai butternut squash and Tuscan white bean and lemon.
-No matter which one you choose to make—and you can make them all—you're sure to soon reconsider what's on your list of the most romantic meals you've ever had.
+These recipes cover beloved combinations like broccoli and cheese, or tomato and basil, and also venture into more adventurous tastes like Thai butternut squash and Tuscan white bean and lemon.
+No matter which one you choose to make—and you can make them all—you'll soon reconsider what's on your list of the most romantic meals you've ever had.
 Because, really, enjoying these soups with your special someone is sure to be memorable, too.

 Quinoa Tortilla Soup